Thursday, September 7, 2023

 Summary: Cleopatra's three sons disappeared but her only daughter, who lived for approximately 25 years after her mother's death, became Queen of Mauretania.

 melon-coiffed marble portrait credited as Cleopatra's daughter, Cleopatra Selene, ca. 10-1 BCE, found ca. 1856 near Juba II and Cleopatra Selene's palace in Caesarea (modern-day Cherchell), Algeria; detail of image of Cleopatra Selene, extracted Aug.
-22, 2020, from June 18, 2018, image: Hichem algerino, CC BY SA 4.0, via Wikimedia Commons
+22, 2020, from June 18, 2018, image: Hichem algerino, CC BY SA 4.0 International, via Wikimedia Commons

 Last Ptolemaic Queen Cleopatra's three sons disappeared soon after her death in 30 BCE, but her only daughter married, had two children and became Queen of Mauretania in a lifespan that extended approximately 25 years after her mother's death.